 Floral midi-dresses are a staple for baptism wear, and you can't really go wrong if you want to play it safe with something like this yellow, floral number from The Iconic, which you can shop here for $109.

 Black-and-white outfits are equally chic and the classic colour way means you can't really slip up.

-This embroidered midi-dress from Foxiedox takes simple shades to the next level thanks to the raw edges in black, and you can shop it here for just $44.80.
+This cami midi sundress from ASOS takes simple shades to the next level thanks to the raw edges in black, and you can shop it here for just $44.80.

-Or if you're feeling a little more daring why not turn up in something unexpected like head-to-toe black - or a single shade of any colour, for that matter!
+Or if you're feeling a little more daring why not turn up in something unexpected like head-to-toe red - or a single shade of any colour, for that matter!

 Matching two pieces are great for this and there's plenty of colour options on the market at the moment.

 This green tailored blazer and self fabric belt pants suit from Boohoo, which you can shop here for $62.50, would make a great fashion forward christening outfit for a spring baptism.

-White dresses are perfect for christenings, and we especially love this demure flapper style chiffon number from Needle and Thread, and you can shop it here for $118.
+White dresses are perfect for christenings, and we especially love this V-neck lace and crepe mini number from Needle and Thread, and you can shop it here for $118.